-When Why After you connect the piping This ensures that pipe strains have not altered the alignment.
+When Why Before you grout the baseplate This ensures that alignment can be accomplished.
+After you grout the baseplate and tighten the anchor bolts This ensures that no changes have occurred during the grouting process.
+After you connect the piping This ensures that pipe strains have not altered the alignment.
 If changes have occurred, you must alter the piping to remove pipe strains on the pump connections.